mirjunaid26/self-hosted-runner-application/README.md

 ```

-Consider incorporating error handling, logging, and other necessary security measures based on your organization's policies and requirements.

 To automate the archiving process using GitHub Actions, you can set up a workflow that triggers on certain events, such as pushing to a specific branch, and then uses a self-hosted runner to execute the archiving script.
 Here's a high-level overview of the process: